Sydney-Informatics-Hub/Fix-BAM-read-groups/README.md

 Output will be flagstats files in the same directory that the newly created BAM files are in.

 The script runs flagstats on the new and the original BAM files, and then uses Linux sdiff to compare them.
-If the flagstats files are the same, the 'old bam' flagstats file will be deleted.
+If the flagstats files are the same, the original BAM flagstats file will be deleted.
 If there is a difference, the flagstats for the original BAM will not be deleted, and a `<outdir>/<bam_prefix>.diffStats` file will be present.

-Errors at this stage can be detected by the final check script, to be run after flagstats AND validate check steps are run.
+Errors at this stage can be detected by the final check script, to be run AFTER `compare_flagstats` AND `validate_bams` check steps are completed.

 ### Validate BAM files with Picard

 This step can be carried out at the same time as the `compare_flagstats` job.

 This runs PicardTools ValidateSamFiles to detect format issues with the new BAMs.
-It does not compare the original and new BAM files, just checks for correct formatting.
+It does not compare the original and new BAM files, just checks for correct BAM formatting.

 Adjust resources depending on your number of samples, allowing 1 hugemem CPU and 31 GB per CPU per sample, and submit with:
 ```